 Orthokeratology enables active people to go about their daily work, recreation, and sports without any interference from glasses or contact lenses, and without the significant costs of invasive surgical correction.

-Another remarkable aspect of orthokeratology is the evidence emerging that it slows and possibly even halts completely the progression of short-sightedness in young eyes.
+Another remarkable aspect of orthokeratology is the evidence emerging that it slows by about 50% the progression of short-sightedness in young eyes.
 Orthokeratology has been shown to be a viable option for correcting vision as well as slowing the development of myopia in the future.
 This claim has been reinforced by results in many clinical studies, follow-up studies and retrospective reviews of cases.
 Click here for more information on myopia control.

 Fitting procedure and professional fees for orthokeratology